Code-Institute-Submissions/Personal-portfolio-5/Readme1.md

 --Essentially, this part is your sales pitch.

 UX
-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+This is a Portfolio website for a life and buiness coach whom trying to interduce his courses and events for the clints or user whom wants to come to him. the website is more focusing on his interduction, events and courses for sale.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user type, I want to perform an action, so that I can achieve a goal.
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+Mokap in foldar named mokap

 Features

-The project will has Home , About Ali , Events , Offerings and Ali's blog.
+The project  has Home , About Ali , Events , Offerings and Ali's blog.
 The Home page will have all other parts information and when use click on each meanu part that will jump and take you on the specific
 About Ali section will describe and present Ali background and professionality.
 Events section will give users information about free weekly events that they can test to meet and have one hour free coach session.